Enrollment Policies and Procedures

 Students may refer to the University’s Guide to Registration for information related to enrollment.
 They are also encouraged to review registration details online at the Office of the Registrar’s web page for the most up-to-date enrollment information.

 Students may add courses during the official add period after the initial registration period.
 The official course-add period is published for fall, spring, and summer in the Guide to Registration.

 Students may attend a course but receive no academic credit by completing the audit registration process and paying the appropriate fees.
 Auditing of courses is permitted in non-restricted courses on a space-available basis.
-Audit registration procedures, dates, and costs are available in the Office of Admissions and on the website for at the Office of the Registrar’s web page.
+Audit registration procedures, dates, and costs are available on the Office of the Registrar’s web page.